 Pregnancy is a sweet journey to motherhood and probably the best part of a woman’s life.
 Carrying and nourishing a baby in your womb for nine months is a great responsibility.

 During this journey to motherhood, what you eat majorly impacts your overall health and the life growing inside of you.
-And for that, you get a lot of advice pieces such as drink milk during pregnancy, drink more fluids, eat fiber foods, etc.
+And for that, you get a lot of advice pieces such as drinking milk during pregnancy, drinking more fluids, eating fiber foods, etc.

 Amidst all these bits of advice, Saffron or Kesar is a term that you hear a lot since it is the most suggested Ayurvedic spice to ingest during pregnancy.

 Saffron is a great spice to consume during pregnancy as it is filled with medicinal qualities that help combat the irritable symptoms of pregnancy.
 It helps you come to grips with emotions such as stress, anxiety, mood swings, and more.

 Saffron or Kesar is an aromatic spice reaped from the stigma of the flowers called Crocus Sativus that emits a sweet honey-like fragrance.
 On average, 30 mg of Saffron can be obtained from this fresh flower.
 It is the dried stigma, which is a red thread-like structure plucked out from these light-purple flowers.